grasipacheco/session-notebook/GithubAndMMarkdow/notes.md

-git switch - goes back to the last used branch git switch -c (name of the branch) - creates a new branch
+git switch - goes back to the last used branch git switch -c (name of the branch) - creates a new branch and switches onto it

 steps to send information to the remote repository git add